vasilevich/object-arrarify/README.md

                   .map((key,value,index) => {
                           return key;
                       })
+                  .mapKeys((key,value,index) => {
+                          return "test1"+key+"test2";
+                      })
                   // Convert to an ordinary object without the arrayTools methods which might conflict with other object related tools/code.
                     .toNormalObject();
-     // result will be: {a:"a", (NO ARRAYTOOLS METHODS)}
+     // result will be: {test1atest2:"a", (NO ARRAYTOOLS METHODS)}
      ```

-Other examples are omitted becaus the use is pretty much obvious and in par with the usage of ordinary array functions, including find and forEach, feel free to make a pull request with a more detailed readme.
+Other examples are omitted because the use is pretty much obvious and in par with the usage of ordinary array functions, just look at index.ts to see all the available methods or use type completion in your ide, including find and forEach, feel free to make a pull request with a more detailed readme.

 ## License
 The license chosen for this project can be found inside package.json: MIT